 The only time guests are required to wear face masks is when they are entering the restaurant (which are the most densely populated areas).
 Once people have been seated at their table masks can be removed until you either get back up to the buffet or leave.

 All staff wear face masks and regularly wipe down common area surfaces between seatings.

-There are hand sanitisers at every entrance and they carry out temperature checks each time you enter the restaurants.
+There are hand sanitizers at every entrance and they carry out temperature checks each time you enter the restaurants.

-If you are really concerned about contracting Covid-19 then you should reconsider travelling altogether, as there are no guarantees that these measures will be sufficient enough for protection.
+If you are really concerned about contracting Covid-19 then you should reconsider traveling altogether, as there are no guarantees that these measures will be sufficient enough for protection.